 Mizuho Securities Sticks to Their Buy Rating for Arcus Biosciences (RCUS)

 Mizuho Securities analyst Mara Goldstein maintained a Buy rating on Arcus Biosciences (RCUS) today and set a price target of $22.00.
-The company’s shares closed last Monday at $15.74, close to its 52-week high of $16.20.
+The company’s shares closed last Monday at $14.86.

 See today’s analyst top recommended stocks >>